Counter Credits Explained

 Pros

-The upsides of counter credits are as follows:
+The benefits of counter credits are:

-• Easy to understand: People who have grown up with tech may argue that digital deposits are easier and more convenient, but if you’re not comfortable with these technologies, it may be simpler for you just to head to the bank and deposit money in person.
+• Easy to understand: People who have grown up with tech may feel that digital deposits are easier and more convenient, but if you’re not comfortable with these technologies, it may be simpler for you just to head to the bank and deposit money in person.

 Cons